kauri-io/Content/EVM and High Level Languages.md

 <a href="https://imgur.com/J3lKgEy"><img src="https://i.imgur.com/J3lKgEy.png" title="source: imgur.com" /></a>

 Opcodes are a large library of functions preprogrammed into the EVM.
-A list of all Opcodes available is accessible [here](https://www.ethervm.io/#opcodes).
+You can find a list of all Opcodes [in the documentation](https://www.ethervm.io/#opcodes).
 Fewer resources handle these functions because they are small, 4-bit hex identifiers.
 Every function found in JavaScript or Python exists also in the EVM.
 Opcodes include functions for data manipulation, I/O, storage, security, and logic.
 High-level smart contract language compiles into bytecode.
 This is data passed into the EVM in hex that calls opcode functions and handles user arguments.
 The image located at the top of the page is a matrix of two digit hex opcodes.

 ### Transactions

-Smart Contracts are simple to deploy on the EVM blockchain.
+Smart Contracts are deployed on the EVM blockchain.
 Every type of transaction uses the same format to execute the EVM.
 Two main smart contact transactions call the contract or deploy a new contract.
 Either of these transactions are capable of calling a large variety of functions.
 Functions called can be user defined.
 Data passes in and out of the EVM in either case.
 This data can pass back to the user or forward on to another contract.

 <a href="https://imgur.com/bfKk7mY"><img src="https://i.imgur.com/bfKk7mY.png" title="source: imgur.com" /></a>

-The image above shows how a transaction flow can happen in the EVM.
+The image above shows how a transaction flow happens in the EVM.
 Data is passed out of the EVM in what is known as a 'block'.
 A block is the final result of the arguments, variables, functions, and transactions presented.
 The data has been manipulated and encrypted.
 A proof of work puzzle solved by network miners cryptographically proves data integrity.
 It also cryptographically ties the completed block to adjacent data blocks.

 ## Miners - The actual computing power of the EVM